- Mindy Gross

 After several meetings with the church committee—some members who had been on the board and members of the church for decades, we had so much information and photographs that the church had preserved over the years.
 They even gave us a historical document that was written in Norwegian.

 As we carefully paged through weathered books and sorted through old photos, we were unsure where to start.
 Each document and publication highlighted different Scripture and topics.
 We had jotted down memories members shared at our meetings.
 We documented phrases and Scripture unique to each historical book.
 When the theme of the book became clear, we produced a book the congregation felt presented their story very well.
+Click here to see the digital version.

 We also partnered with the South Dakota Farm Bureau on their Centennial Commemorative publication.
 That was another fun project!
 They shared photos, and we included stories from several members who had been and still are involved in different areas with the organization.
 We featured a timeline of the growth and expansion of the organization along with outlining goals for the future.